bmd7700/top-calculator/README.md

     > Ensure only one decimal point can be entered at a time.

 Calculator can now do math, and supports decimals!
 Hooray!
-Need to debug:
-    1. Display logic still wonky: will display NaN instead of error message.
+To Do:
-    2. Add backspace button.
+    1. Add backspace button.
-    3. Decimals should only display 2 decimal places
-    4. control for multiple decimals.
+    2. If second operator entered (e.g. 22 + 22 + 22) the calculator should solve the first couplet?